swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

                 └── main.swift
         ```

-        Declare a C++ library target for the header and source.
-As well as a Swift executable target that depends on it and turns on interoperability:
+        Declare a C++ library target for the header and source, as well as a Swift executable target that depends on it and turns on interoperability:

         ```swift
         // swift-tools-version: 6.0